 In Short: An up-and-coming force in local furniture with modern shapes and sustainable principles.
 They'll go far.

 527 Cummins St.

 Honolulu, HI 96814

 02 of 04

-INspiration is a furniture store and design center which prides itself on offering options that will work in well in any home and across a wide spectrum of budgets.
-The style is decidedly euro-contemporary and the company mantra is "live colorful and have fun."
-For sheer quantity in options, the 80,000 square foot space, at the flagship store on Kapiolani Blvd., is sure to impress with showrooms that range from elegant to cheeky.
+INspiration is a furniture store and design center that prides itself on offering options across a wide spectrum of budgets with styles that will work in well in any home.
+The aesthetic is decidedly euro-contemporary and the company mantra is "live colorful and have fun."
+This retailer is on the list due to the sheer quantity of options.
+The 80,000 square foot space at the flagship store on Kapiolani Blvd. is sure to impress with showrooms that range from elegant to cheeky.

-Need a snack or drink while you're contemplating your favorite new bedroom set?
+Need a snack or drink while you're contemplating your new bedroom set?
 Stop to take a break at one of the in-house eateries: Stage Restaurant, Stage Cafe, or Amuse Wine Bar.
-Space is so urban chic, that the design center even built in a theater, Cupola Theatre, that organizations can rent for events.
+The space is so urban chic that the design center even has a built-in a theater, Cupola Theatre, that organizations can rent out for events.